 Executive Compensation Consultant.
-Aon's Human Capital Solutions practice, a division of Aon plc (Aon), was retained by the Committee as a third-party consultant to provide independent advice, research and evaluation related to executive compensation and was paid \$193,400 for its services during 2023.
+Aon's Human Capital Solutions practice, a division of Aon plc (Aon), was retained by the Committee as a hird-party consultant to provide independent advice, research and evaluation related to executive compensation and was paid \$193,400 for its services during 2023.
 In this capacity, the Committee utilizes reports and analyses prepared by Aon.
 Aon was retained to provide the Committee with competitive market pay analyses including compensation measurement services, peer group proxy data studies and market trends.

 Travel + Leisure Co. has historically engaged affiliates of Aon for insurance brokerage and actuarial services as well as compensation survey subscriptions.
 In this capacity, management engaged Aon, without Board involvement, to provide insurance brokerage and actuarial services and compensation survey subscriptions for the Company during 2023.
-We paid approximately \$201,625 to Aon Risk Services, Inc. for these surety services during 2023 (offset in part by commissions collected by Aon Risk Services, Inc. for these surety services during 2023 (offset in part by commissions collected by Aon Risk Services, Inc. for insurance carriers for placing Travel + Leisure Co. policies) and approximately \$23,000 to Aon Human Capital Solutions for compensation survey subscriptions.
+We paid approximately \$201,625 to A on Risk Services, Inc. for these surety services during 2023 (offset in part by commissions collected by Aon Risk Services, Inc. from insurance carriers for placing Travel + Leisure Co. policies) and approximately \$23,000 to Aon Human Capital Solutions for compensation survey subscriptions.